Eelis/GrappleMap/doc/FAQ.md

 casual, and a long time ago.
 I basically have no martial arts credentials whatsoever.

-## Can I help?
+## Can I help map techniques?

 Absolutely!
-There is *way* too much grappling technique for me to do this by myself.
+There is *way* too much grappling technique for me to do this by myself, so nothing would please me more than to see the GrappleMap become a collaborative effort.

-The transition editor is minimalistic but gets the job done, is easy to compile on Linux, and a Windows package can be found [here](http://eel.is/GrappleMap/windows-packages/).
+The transition editor is minimalistic but gets the job done, is easy to build on Linux, and a cross-compiled Windows package can be found [here](http://eel.is/GrappleMap/windows-packages/).

-Nothing would please me more than to see the GrappleMap become a collaborative effort.
+It is certainly my intention to make the tools usable by non-techies, though collaboration through Github does involve version control, and editing the database text file does require a decent text editor...

+Note that unless you work on one of the areas where GrappleMap coverage is still very sparse (such as takedowns or leg locks), adding content will not merely be a matter of *adding* transitions, but will also very likely involve reworking or tweaking existing transitions and positions, to reflect a more refined understanding of the different angles, dynamics, and controls around the area in question.
+But that is to be expected: every part of the map is fair game for refinement at all times.

+One thing that needs to be stressed is the need for citations of instructional source material, and the pedigree of the instructors.
+The GrappleMap is only useful to people if they can be confident that

+  1. it contains only proven, battle-tested bread and butter techniques that the very best practitioners rely on in top competition; and
+  2. the instructional materials cited provide the best exposition, by instructors who have been successful with the technique at the highest level.

-I hang out in #grapplemap on Freenode IRC.
-Drop by!
+Anyway, I hang out in #grapplemap on Freenode IRC.
+Do [drop by](https://webchat.freenode.net/)!
+I'll gladly help people get going.

+## Can I help improve the software/website?

+Absolutely!
+For ideas for things you could work on, see the [todo list](todo.txt).